userSongaccount/Multimodal-time-series-prediction/README.md

-# It is a Multimodal time series prediction for Shenzheng city in China.
+# It is a Multimodal time series prediction project for Shenzheng city in China.

 The work was down by mix of Chinese and English, because it is a English project but using Chinese data.